-I trained to be a celebrant following 15 years of experience in PR, event management, copy writing, script writing, photography and video production.
-It’s my great privilege that I trained with and am accredited by Humanists UK, to write and conduct highly personalised ceremonies for anyone who wants a memorable, unique and non-religious wedding.
+I trained to be a wedding celebrant following 15 years of experience in agency PR, event management, copy writing, script writing, photography and video production.
+I'm relaxed, professional, smiley, inquisitive, unflappable and I have a good sense of humour!
+I love to write.
+I love to plan an event.
+And I adore a wedding.
+It’s my great privilege that I trained with and am accredited by Humanists UK to write and deliver wedding ceremonies.
+I'm also absolutely thrilled and just a little bit excited about being shortlisted as a national finalist for the Best Celebrant Category of the UK Wedding Awards in 2020.

 What humanism means to me